For consumers For business

 Environmental impact

-Calvin Klein is rated “Not Good Enough” for the planet, a drop from its previous “It’s a Start” score.
-First, the good: it uses some eco-friendly materials in its line, including organic cotton.
-It has set a science-based target to reduce greenhouse gas emissions generated from its own operations and supply chain, and it has a policy approved by CanopyStyle to prevent deforestation of ancient and endangered forests in its supply chain.
+Calvin Klein is rated “Not Good Enough” for the planet.
+First the good news: it uses some lower-impact materials in its line, including organic cotton.
+It has set a science-based target to reduce greenhouse gas emissions from both its direct operations and supply chain.

 Labour conditions